zufre/rails-dynamic-request-readme-cb-000/README.md

 ```ruby
 resources :posts, only: :show
 ```

+We will go into detail on what the `resources` method does in a future lesson, for right now just know that it entails the seven key RESTful routes, and in this case we are only wanting it to make the `show` action available.

 Running the tests for a final time you can see that they're all still passing, nice work!